 So you’ve decided to join the Empire?
-And you live in Finland, Norway or Sweden so you’ll be joining the ranks of the 501st Legion’s Nordic Garrison.
+And you live in Norway so you’ll be joining the ranks of the 501st Legion’s Nordic Garrison.
 That’s great!
 We are a close-knit, fun family who love Star Wars costuming.
 Being a force for good by doing a lot of work for children’s charities is just the icing on the cake.

 Before you can join us you need to make sure you meet the basic requirements of the 501st Legion.
 You must:

 - be at least 18 years old

 - own a professional quality Star Wars bad guy costume

 If you prefer to join the light side of the Force then you should visit the Rebel Legion’s Nordic Base.

 So how do you get a costume that will be up to the high standards of the 501st Legion?
 The first step for you is to set a budget.
 This is not a cheap hobby!
 Obviously the choice of costume is a key part of setting the budget.
 A rough guide is that the more complicated or rare a costume is, the more it will cost to make.
 A standard stormtrooper will cost upwards of €1000 and Darth Vader or Boba Fett can cost more than triple that price!
 Many people start with a simpler costume, such as a Reserve TIE Pilot and then add more complicated and expensive costumes later.
 Others just dive right in at the deep end.
 There are over 400 costumes available with new ones being added every time the Star Wars universe expands.
 For a full list of approvable costumes, please visit the Costume Reference Library (CRL).